InftyCat/LeanCourse23/LeanCourse/Project/README.md

   where the first map is P ↦ Fib(fundamentalfibration · , P)
   so we have to pull back the yoneda embedding at P along a functor
     fundamentalFibration : B ⥤ fibration B

 Sorries:
--I didnt implemented the whole bicategory structure of fibrations although it should not be difficult.
+* I didnt implemented the whole bicategory structure of fibrations although it should not be difficult.
--There should only be relevant sorries in SplitFibrationViaGrothendieck, I underestimated the complexity of showing that the Grothendieck construction associated to a presheaf of categories is a split fibration.
+* There should only be relevant sorries in SplitFibrationViaGrothendieck, I underestimated the complexity of showing that the Grothendieck construction associated to a presheaf of categories is a split fibration.
   Furthermore there are some lemmas associated to this construction that are not completely proven
--Sidenote:
+* Sidenote:
   Secondly, In the file PresheavesOfCategories, I constructed a functor

   splitfibration B ⥤ PShCat B , which is of independent interest.